Children's Health Insurance Program (CHIP)

 - By Mail.
 You can download a paper application here:

-Aetna Better Health Kids offers CHIP in the counties highlighted below in blue.
+Aetna Better Health Kids offers CHIP in the counties highlighted below.